Skip to main content

 Social Studies

 The social studies curriculum emphasizes the child’s place within the community and the world at large, promoting an appreciation for a multicultural society.
-Projects are integrated with geography and history units, with an emphasis on regional studies at the elementary levels.
-Students enhance their learning by taking advantage of visiting the many museums and exhibits that our world-class city offers.
+Projects are integrated with geography and history units, with an emphasis on regional studies at the elementary level.
+Students enhance their learning by visiting the many museums and exhibits that our world-class city offers.

 Religion